-The Irish Forum on Natural Capital (IFNC) brings together a diverse range of organisations and individuals from academic, public, private and NGO sectors who are interested in the development and application of the natural capital agenda in Ireland.
-The Forum is structured as a broad representative group, led by a Steering Committee and administered by a Secretariat.
+We are a group of organisations and individuals from academia and public, private and NGO sectors interested in the development and application of the natural capital agenda in Ireland.
+We are structured as a non-profit Company Limited by Guarantee, governed by a Board, led by a Steering Committee and administered by a Secretariat.

 Our vision is for an Ireland in which natural capital and ecosystem goods and services are valued, protected and restored.